sahoo-subhankar/Personal-Voice-Assistant/README.md

 # Personal-Voice-Assistant

 ### Introduction
-I built a voice assistant with Python.
+A voice assistant with Python.
 This voice assistant will help you automate your daily tasks by your voice commands.

 ### Key Features